dgageot/dockercon16/README.md

-# Run the dataabse with compose
+# Run the database with compose

 ```
 docker-compose up